openstack-archive/deb-python-aioeventlet/doc/using.rst

 aiogreen specific functions:

 .. warning::
-   aiogreen API is not stable yet.
-Function names may change in future releases, functions may change completly or even be removed.
+   aiogreen API is not considered as stable yet.

 link_future
 -----------

 .. function:: link_future(future)

-   Wait for a future (or a task) from a greenthread.
+   Wait for a future, or a task, from a greenthread.

    Return the result or raise the exception of the future.

    The function must not be called from the greenthread of the aiogreen event